Kleptobot/TwinCAT_BuildScripts/README.txt

  - post_build_scripts.txt

 The plugin reads the files and executes each line as a powershell argument.
-Scritps are executed sequentially from top to bottom.
+Scripts are executed sequentially from top to bottom.
 The execution context of the scripts is the solution directory.

 below is an example of what a script file might contain: